morriscb/PythonOptimisticPatternMatcherB/README.md

 # PythonOptimisticPatternMatcherB
-Python implementation of Optimistic Pattern Matcher B from Tubar 2007.
+Python implementation of Optimistic Pattern Matcher B from Tabur 2007.